 If you thought 2016 was the end of fake news, as many media outlets became more aware and took action, the truth is that fake news accounts and campaigns on Twitter and Facebook continue to attract attention, belief, and spread discontent.
 Sometimes foreign entities get in on the action, the page “Blacktivist” was eventually tied to the Russian government.

 4. IMPERSONATORS: Pulling the mask off of an impersonator who was pulling the wool over one’s eyes was how things used to be, before botting took hold.
-Yet impersonators and scammers still exist and find their kicks on the world wide web!
+Yet impersonators and scammers still exist and find their kicks in social media and dating apps such as Tinder!

 Who are they?
 People whose own lives are lacking in happiness or substance may take over a fake identity by using a real person’s photos or details.
 That might be all they do, or they can be more sinister and post embarrassing content, pretend to be a trusted friend.
 Oftentimes, the goal is financially motivated and impersonators are after cash in their pocket by faking relationships to get money or using automated phasing attacks to find user’s password and sensitive credit card information.